How to Make Papier-Mache Bowls

 Remove Papier-Mache From Foil Bowls and Trim Excess

 Prime the Papier-Mache Bowls

 Paint and Decorate the Papier-Mache Bowls

-Be sure to use a food-safe, non-toxic option if you’ll use your bowls for fresh fruits and veggies.
+Be sure to use a food-safe, non-toxic clear coat finish option if you’ll use your bowls to hold fresh fruits and veggies.

 Display Your Papier-Mache Nesting Bowls